Luke Howard (meteorologist): Personal life

 Luke Howard was born on 28 November 1772 in London to tin-plate manufacturer Robert Howard (1738–1812) and Elizabeth née Leatham (1742–1816).
 Howard attended a Quaker grammar school in Burford, Oxfordshire where the headteacher was renowned for his flogging of slow-to-learn pupils.
-In 1796 Howard married.
-He and his wife had two sons, Robert Howard and John Eliot Howard, who were ultimately to take over their father's chemical manufacturing business, Howards and Sons.
+In 1796 Howard married Mariabella Eliot.
+He and his wife had four daughters and three sons, of whom Robert Howard and John Eliot Howard were ultimately to take over their father's chemical manufacturing business, Howards and Sons.
 Their daughter Elizabeth married John Hodgkin, a barrister.

 Although a Quaker, he quit the Society in 1825 after a dispute concerning apocryphal texts.
 A larger rift in the Society, the members being known as Beaconites being followers of Isaac Crewdson's A Beacon to the Society of Friends, led to Howard's final resignation from the Society in 1836.
 Howard was subsequently baptized into the Plymouth Brethren in 1837 by Crewdson.

-Howard died on 21 March 1864 at 7 Bruce Grove, Tottenham and is buried at Winchmore Hill Quaker Meeting House in Enfield, north London.
+Howard died on 21 March 1864 at 7 Bruce Grove, Tottenham and is buried at Winchmore Hill Quaker Burial Ground in Enfield, north London.